JCS-Mecabricks/Custom-Weapons/README.md

 <div align="center"><p>

-A Mod that adds new weapons armor and enchantments to your game Check more details when playing the game
+A Fabric Mod that adds new weapons armor and enchantments to your game Check more details when playing the game

 ## Description